buildit/storybook-addon-blabbr/README.md

 }
 ```

+The host for the blabbr db should be `localhost:5984/blabbr` if using local CouchDB (see below).
+User and pwd can be omitted in that case.

 ## Storybook registration

 To use the plugin you need to register it, like most Storybook plugins.
 Simply add the following to your `addons.js` file in the storybook configuration: